 Practice and background

 Allan is a consultant barrister and was called to the Bar in 2000.
 Since then he has specialised in immigration law, with a particular emphasis on the European right of free movement, and human rights.
 He represents and advises private and corporate clients on all aspects of immigration law at first instance and all levels of the judicial system.
 He acts as an immigration expert in family proceedings and has an in-depth understanding of the rights of the child in immigration proceedings.
-He advises employers on Civil Penalties for employing illegal workers and has successfully won many appeals saving employers tens of thousands of pounds.
+He advises employers on Civil Penalties for employing illegal workers and immigration compliance.
+Allan is able to assist businesses to navigate the new immigration system post-Brexit.

 Articles, Press and Publications

 Allan was widely quoted in the press in relation to Modern Slavery Act, including The Times and LexisNexis.
-Allan is currently writing an article for the Birkbeck Law review on LGBT asylum claims in the UK.
+He is a regular contributor to Counsel Magazine and published his article The Recognition or Refugees Based on Sexual Orientation and Gender Identify in the UK in the Birkbeck Law Review.

-Allan has a strong interest in LGBT rights and is a trustee of the UK Lesbian and Gay Immigration Group, which campaigns for the better treatment of LGBT asylum seekers as well as offering support services to LGBT refugees.
-He is a founding member of the Transgender Equality Legal Initiative, which in November 2016 will bring together activists, lawyers, politicians and other interested parties to further equality under the law for transgender persons.
+Allan has a strong interest in LGBT rights and is a former trustee and current volunteer with the UK Lesbian and Gay Immigration Group, which campaigns for the better treatment of LGBT asylum seekers.
+He is a founding member of the Transgender Equality Legal Initiative, which brings together activists, lawyers, politicians and other interested parties to further equality under the law for transgender persons.
+With others, Allan recently drafted an amicus curiae brief, focusing on international human rights law, on behalf of ILGA-Europe and TGEU, to the Romanian Constitutional Court relating to a proposed law concerning so-called ‘gender ideology’,

 He is a visiting tutor at the University of Law and was a part-time tutor at Kaplan Law School.
 He is an advocacy trainer for the Inner Temple.